Real-life projects that boost skills with quick payback

 - Month 1 and 2

-- Conduct virtual and self-paced training sessions (64 hours spread over 2 months to minimize disruption to their current job)
+- Conduct virtual, in-person and/or self-paced training sessions (64-80 hours spread over 2 months to minimize disruption to their current job).

 - Coaching calls every other week with individuals and teams